FC Bayern Munich: Stadiums

 Bayern played its first training games at the Schyrenplatz in the centre of Munich.
 The first official games were held on the Theresienwiese.
 In 1901, Bayern moved to a field of its own, located in Schwabing at the Clemensstraße.
 After joining the Münchner Sport-Club (MSC) in 1906, Bayern moved in May 1907 to MSC's ground at the Leopoldstraße.
 As the crowds gathering for Bayern's home games increased at the beginning of the 1920s, Bayern had to switch to various other premises in Munich.

 From 1925, Bayern shared the Grünwalder Stadion with 1860 Munich.
-Until World War II, the stadium was owned by 1860 Munich, and is still colloquially known as Sechz'ger ("Sixties") Stadium.
+Until the Second World War, the stadium was owned by 1860 Munich, and is still colloquially known as Sechz'ger ("Sixties") Stadium.
 It was destroyed during the war, and efforts to rebuild it resulted in a patchwork.
 Bayern's record crowd at the Grünwalder Stadion is reported as more than 50,000 in the home game against 1.
 FC Nürnberg in the 1961–62 season.
-In the Bundesliga era the stadium had a maximum capacity of 44,000 which was reached on several occasions, but the capacity has since been reduced to 21,272.
+In the Bundesliga era, the stadium had a maximum capacity of 44,000, which was reached on several occasions, but the capacity has since been reduced to 21,272.
 As was the case at most of this period's stadiums, the vast majority of the stadium was given over to terracing.
-Today the second teams of both clubs play in the stadium.
+Since 1995, the second teams and youth teams of both clubs played in the stadium.